MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 ### Security and management

 From chip to cloud, Microsoft 365 and Surface helps organizations stay protected and up to date.
 With Surface hardware and software — designed, built, and tested by Microsoft — users can be confident they’re productive and protected by leading technologies from chip to cloud.
 As more users work remotely, the protection of corporate data and intellectual property becomes more paramount than ever.
-Windows Virtual Desktop on Surface is designed around a zero-trust security model in which every access request is strongly authenticated, authorized within policy constraints, and inspected for anomalies before granting access.
+Azure Virtual Desktop on Surface is designed around a zero-trust security model in which every access request is strongly authenticated, authorized within policy constraints, and inspected for anomalies before granting access.

 By maximizing efficiencies from cloud computing, modern management enables IT to better serve the needs of users, stakeholders and customers in an increasingly competitive business environment.
 For example, you can get Surface devices up and running with minimal interaction from your team.
 Setup is automatic and self-serviced.
 Updates are quick and painless for both your team and your users.
 You can manage devices regardless of their physical location.

-Security and management features delivered with Windows Virtual Desktop on Surface include:
+Security and management features delivered with Azure Virtual Desktop on Surface include:

 - **Windows Update.** Keeping Windows up to date helps you stay ahead of new security threats.
 Windows 10 has been engineered from the ground up to be more secure and utilize the latest hardware capabilities to improve security.
 With a purpose-built UEFI <a href="#5"><sup>5</sup></a> and Windows Update for Business that responds to evolving threats, end-to-end protection is secure and simplified.
 - **Hardware encryption.** Device encryption lets you protect the data on your Surface so it can only be accessed by authorized individuals.
 All Surface for Business devices feature a discrete Trusted Platform Module (dTPM) that is hardware-protected against intrusion while software uses protected keys and measurements to verify software validity.